gulfiliz/gulfiliz.github.io/_posts/2026-01-12-bells-theorem.md

 maximum possible nonlocality
 consistent with no-signaling.

-The PR box satisfies no-signaling — it cannot be used to send information — but it is more nonlocal than quantum mechanics.
+The PR box satisfies no-signaling, it cannot be used to send information, but it is more nonlocal than quantum mechanics.

 Why doesn't nature use PR boxes?
 Why is quantum nonlocality limited to $$2\sqrt{2}$$